 In Mulege, we stayed with Kim and Sydney, the couple who run the water taxi service on Slocan Lake and live in New Denver.
 We ate out frequently and went to a great beach with shells – Barb was really in her element.
 It was too windy to go out in Kim’s boat as we had planned.
 They are in the midst of building a house in Mulege and have a very nice lot (which they hold clear title to) with great views of the ocean.
 This past September, there was a huge flood in Mulege and many homes were destroyed – those homes which had been flooded out many time before are being sold at ~40% of their value.
 Who would take the risk?
 They are selling rapidly!

 We drove the 270 kms north, crossing into Baja Norte, to Scammons Lagoon, another grey whale calving site south of Guerro Negro.
 Scammon was an American whaler who was the first to discover where the whales went in the winter.
 They reduced the California grey whale population from 30.000 to 200 before they were finally protected.
 They have now recovered to their previous population and come to three main lagoons on the Pacific to calve in the shallow water.
 Camping on the shore we heard the frequent blowing of the whales during the night.
 We couldn’t resist going out whale watching again and saw lots of whales with calves, some breeching and some sleeping.
-However we didn’t get to pet any as is apparently common at St Ignacio Lagoon.
+However, we didn’t get to pet any as is common at St Ignacio Lagoon.

 Heading north we passed a caravan of 25 Californian RVs.
-I guess they feel safer but we have no doubt that the Baja is as safe as home – there is so much fear mongering.
-So far, we have passed through three military check stops, where they only stop north going traffic.
+I guess they feel safer but we have no doubt that the Baja is as safe as home – there is so much fear-mongering.
+So far, we have passed through three military check stops, where they only stop north-going traffic.
 One fellow after asking about drugs and guns, asked about “cookies”.
 When he refused the only thing we had that was cookie-like, Triscuits, we figured out that he meant marijuana cookies!
-The checking of north bound only, we believe, reflects American funding.
+The checking of northbound only, we believe, reflects American funding.
 Because of the many rains, the roadside is covered in purple and yellow flowers and the yucca forest north of Guerro Negro has many large flower stalks.
-With no shoulders the driving requires absolute concentration as drop offs are common and guard rails rare.
+With no shoulders the driving requires absolute concentration as drop-offs are common and guard rails rare.
 Buses have the worst drivers, followed closely by most Mexican and Californian drivers who drive very fast.

 The central desert which is the driest area of Baja, is also the most spectacular with boujum trees, cardon cactus, yucca and many kinds of bushes and other cactus.
 Catavina is at the north end and with its many boulder fields, is one of the most beautiful areas in Baja.
-We visited a small cave full of brightly colored paintings.
+We visited a small cave full of brightly coloured paintings.

 North of there is El Marmol, the site of the world’s largest onyx mine that closed in the ‘50s because of the expense of transporting the onyx.
-The school house is made entirely of onyx blocks and huge blocks lie around everywhere.
+The schoolhouse is made entirely of onyx blocks and huge blocks lie around everywhere.
 We found some very nice pieces and they are joining the other multiple rocks and shells we are bringing home.

 South of El Rosario, we spent two nights at Pabillon, a huge beach very much like Long Beach.
 We walked ~5 miles along the beach to a nice hotel that had five employees and no visible guests.
 We watched two American kayakers playing in the surf – looked like great fun.

 This is a huge agricultural area with many vegetables, strawberries etc – an important source of food with the freezes in Southern California.
 We went to a major tourist attraction south of Ensenada, La Bufadora, a spectacular blowhole where the water shoots at least a hundred feet in the air.
 Aggressive sea gulls snatched the churros right out of our hands.
-There were tons of vendors all with their own inventive lines – “almost free”, “no profit today”, “I’ve been waiting for you all day”.
+There were tons of vendors all with their inventive lines – “almost free”, “no profit today”, “I’ve been waiting for you all day”.
 Barb got in the mood and bought wooden snakes, a basket and a bracelet.
 Where are we going to put all this stuff in our little camper?
-We had great fun dealing with these good natured fellows.
+We had great fun dealing with these good-natured fellows.

-Deciding to skip Tijuana, we headed NE to Tecate and then to follow the four lane toll road (~$8.00) that parallels the US/Mexican border to Mexicali and Yuma.
-This is a huge grape and olive growing area.
+Deciding to skip Tijuana, we headed NE to Tecate and then to follow the four-lane toll road (~$8.00) that parallels the US/Mexican border to Mexicali and Yuma.
+This is a huge grape and olive-growing area.
 After Tecate, the road goes through some of the most spectacular mountains – they are covered by boulders.
 The viewpoints looking east were of huge plains leading to the Sea of Cortez.
 Baja is a very mountainous area.
 Today is Barb’s birthday.
 We had a big surprise – despite nobody being able to reach us on the On Star phone in the truck so far this trip, Barb’s cousin from Germany was able to call us in Mexicali.
 It was a very nice surprise and great to hear from them.
 They come to Canada every year and are close to Barb.
 We crossed into the US at San Luiz, south of Yuma, Arizona, waiting in line for over 2 hours to get back into the US.
-It was culture shock to be back in the states.
+It was a culture shock to be back in the States.

 We were taking a detour to go to Quartzite north of Yuma.
 A town of 1500 in the summer, it grows to 200,000 in the winter with a huge influx of snowbirds.
 There are RVs lining the highways in all directions in the desert and it is one large flea market with vendors for everything.

 Our main goal was to improve our solar power.
-Everything in an RV (except the propane stove) requires electricity and solar is the most efficient, ecofriendly way to supply that power if one wants to dry camp.
+Everything in an RV (except the propane stove) requires electricity and solar is the most efficient, eco-friendly way to supply that power if one wants to dry camp.
 We quickly connected to Michael and his wife Cyndy who are the ultimate of living off the grid.
 They have a composting toilet, manufacture their own biodiesel, use wind generators, and have a huge number of solar panels that allow them to function with a complete range of appliances.
 The most simple solutions he came up with was to change our solar regulator to a brand that boosted our solar input by 30% and to change our flat panels so that we could incline them giving a 30-40% increase in efficiency.
-We also moved our small 50 watt panel to the same side as our large 115 watt panel.
+We also moved our small 50-watt panel to the same side as our large 115-watt panel.
 I also wanted to add a wind generator but he had none in stock.
-In the flea markets, we picked up all sorts of knick knacks that we couldn’t find anywhere else and 13 pocket books for $18.
+In the flea markets, we picked up all sorts of knick-knacks that we couldn’t find anywhere else and 13 pocketbooks for $18.

 In Brawley, California we sterilized our water tanks as we were now in the states and water sources were good.
 I’m not sure that there were problems with Mexican water, although we were always cautioned against drinking it.
 We used it for showers, dishes and even brushing our teeth.
 We were not careful and never got sick.
-Mexico is one of the biggest users of bottled water in the world, and even the Mexicans used bottled water.
+Mexico is one of the biggest users of bottled water in the world, and even the Mexicans use bottled water.

 Onto Anza Borrego Desert State Park, part of the very dry Colorado Desert, and a place renowned for its spring wildflower bloom.
 It is expected to be very poor this year as they have had only one inch of rain in the past year (normally 6-7” per year).
 Normally occurring from late February to the end of March, there was certainly no evidence of it yet.
 Over three days we did seven short hikes getting a good idea of the park.

 We hit San Diego on February 18 and went to Border Fields State Park next to the Mexican border on the Pacific.
 We hiked down to the border.
 With nothing within a mile of the border on the US side, Tijuana is a big, busy city that abuts right up to the metal corrugated fence that snakes over the hills.
-On the beach the fence was simply large metal girders stuck in the sand.
+On the beach, the fence was simply large metal girders stuck in the sand.
 With large gaps in the girders, we talked with some teenagers who tried to sell us marijuana.
 Border guards were in abundance.

 We parked near the Imperial Beach pier which extends a long way out into the ocean and watched a surfer.
 It is a national holiday here today, Presidents Day, raining, cold and windy and we are going to find a library to get caught up on our emails and use the internet.